Boating and Canoeing Safety

 •Scapegoating or lack of concern for slow or different

-•Individuals excessive pressure or stress to "perform" macho
+•Individuals excessive pressure or stress to "perform"

 •No practice in working harmoniously under stress